Why study with the School of Peace and Conflict Studies?

 - “Other disciplines talk about what is, we talk about what can be.”
 Jacquelyn Bleak

 So, can you get a job?
 What do you do with this stuff?

-Our major has taken students all over the world and into a astounding variety of careers.
-(See our Careers and Internships page for more information, including links to what some of our alumni are doing.)
+Our major has taken students all over the world and into an astounding variety of careers.
+(See our Careers page for more information, including links to what some of our alumni are doing.)
 Prospective employers want employees who have good conflict management skills; some students have told us that their peace and conflict studies/conflict management degree or classes taken are what set them apart from other job applicants.
 While a number of our graduates do go on to pursue graduate degrees, many are able to pursue careers in fields of interest to them without requiring additional education.